adb-essentials/musicapp-lakehouse-demo/README.md

 - Modify the notebooks in [delta-live-tables](/delta-live-tables) to use the correct config values
 - Go to the Jobs page and Delta Live Tables tab to deploy your pipeline using the settings from (dlt-pipeline-settings-continuous.json)[/delta-live-tables/dlt-pipeline-settings-continuous.json]
 - Once the pipeline starts, stop it and modify the settings to apply the Spark config for secrets from (dlt-pipeline-settings-continuous.json)[/delta-live-tables/dlt-pipeline-settings-continuous.json]
-- Check the database and tables were create correctly using the data tab
+- Check the database and tables were create correctly using the [Audit Tables](/audit_tables/Audit Tables.py) notebook.
+- Audit the event logs using the [Audit Event Logs](/audit_event_log/Querying the Delta Live Tables event log.py) notebook.